gorjanradevski/text2atlas/README.md

 Instructions for obtaining the human atlas can be found on the [Voxel-Man website] (https://www.voxel-man.com/segmented-inner-organs-of-the-visible-human/)

-The provided file contains images of the male head (head.zip) and torso (innerorgans.zip).
+The obtained model contains images of the male head (head.zip) and torso (innerorgans.zip).
 The unzipped directory innerograns/, contains the a text file with a of objects and their segmentation labels, and three directories, CT/, labels/, rgb/.

 The innerorgans/labels/ directory constains slices of the human atlas in the form of .tif images, where the grayscale level represents the segmentation label for each organ.
 It is used for training and evaluating the model, and should be moved to the data/ directory in the project prior to running the scripts.